ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/00-introduction.md

 should be able to use either of a linked list or a dynamic array.
 This is similar to the problem of sorting, where any of the algorithms we presented in [Chapter @sec:sorting-1] and [Chapter @sec:sorting-2] can be used for sorting an array.
-And just as for the sorting problem, one might want to choose a specific data structure because its performance characteristics fits best with the application one has in mind.
+And just as for the sorting problem, we might want to choose a specific data structure because its performance characteristics fit best with the application we have in mind.

 Stacks and queues are both examples of sequences, or *lists*.
 When we discuss list data structures, we use some common terminology.